-Yes, Ane Murphy deals with all issues concerning restraining orders and abuse allegations.
+Ane Murphy deals with all issues concerning restraining orders and abuse allegations.
 These issues can dramatically impact a divorce and child custody cases.
-An abused spouse can seek restraining orders, which effectively provide temporary child custody and sole use of the marital residence.
-When vindictive allegations are made which aren't true, having an aggressive and experienced divorce attorney is the best way to deal with those types of accusations.
+An abused spouse can seek restraining orders, which effectively provide temporary child custody and sole use of the marital residence and protecting the victim.
+Convictions of domestic violence can also significantly impact spousal support.
+Sometime vindictive false allegations are made which can significantly negatively impact a party.
+Child custody may be significantly impacted.
+Child support and spousal support may also be impacted.
+Having an aggressive and experienced divorce attorney is the best way to deal with those types of accusations.

-Family Law cases are civil cases that consist of divorce, annulment, domestic partner dissolution, parentage, domestic violence, child custody, child support, spousal support, division of property and division of debts.
-In Santa Clara County there are four court houses: two located in San Jose, one in Morgan Hill and one in Sunnyvale.
-There is one family law court house in Santa Cruz County and one located in Watsonville.
-Ane Murphy has dealt with family law cases in all of these court houses.
+Family Law cases are civil cases that consist of divorce, annulment, domestic partner dissolution, parentage, domestic violence, child custody, child support, spousal support, attorney’s fees, division of property and division of debts.